Wildfire suppression

-While wildfire suppression focuses more on benefiting human safety and resource protection, the lack of natural fires can lead to various negative ecosystem changes, such as ruining the overall quality of the soil, as can the size of fires when they do occur at a different level than what is recommended for the soil.
-Fire ecology is accordingly not as simple as many might assume due to the plethora of different effects that it can have on both people and the landscape.
-Across the global grassland and savanna ecosystems, fire suppression is frequently found to be a driver of woody encroachment and poor quality soil, which in return also affects wildlife due to the lack of nutrients.

 History

 Australia

+U.S. and Australian firefighters discussing tactics at the Peat Fire near Cape Conran Coastal Park, Victoria.
+The U.S. firefighter is in the distinctive yellow and green Nomex uniform.

 Wildfire, known in Australia as bushfire, has long played a major role in Australian ecology and society.
 Early European navigators of the 17th century, who approached the west coast of Australia, reported seeing fires on the land.
-Records of the 1830’s and 1840’s indicated that aboriginals used fires for driving game from thickets of scrub and to induce young growth which would attract the game.
-It is also recorded that they lit such fires against the wind and were careful to try and control the fires- a matter in which they were reputed to be astonishingly dexterous.
+Records of the 1830s and 1840s indicated that aboriginals used fires for driving game from thickets of scrub and to induce young growth which would attract the game.
+It is also recorded that they lit such fires against the wind and were careful to try and control the fires—a matter in which they were reputed to be astonishingly dexterous.
 When the early European settlers attempted to emulate the Aboriginal methods in order to clear land or improve pasture, indiscriminate burning and a lack of knowledge of fire behaviour soon led to an intolerable situation, and a need for a controlled approach became apparent.

-Early bush fire legislation across the colonies in the second half of the 19th century restricted when, where and by whom prescribed burns may be lit.
+Early bush fire legislation across the colonies in the second half of the 19th century restricted when, where, and by whom prescribed burns may be lit.
 Many of these acts also provided for the creation of volunteer bush fire brigades, their registration and legal protection.

 The early 20th century saw the evolution of local bushfire brigades into statewide agencies spurred by many large and devastating fires that highlighted the need for further organization, modernization, and centralized command structures.
 In NSW the need was recognized for improved access to remote and mountainous terrain for the purpose of fire mitigation and defence.
-In 1958 Fire Prevention Associations were established to develop fire trails on Crown Land.
+In 1958, Fire Prevention Associations were established to develop fire trails on Crown Land.
 These trails evolved into a strategic network providing engine access and control lines, largely shaping the engine based tactics used in the region.